-To Those In Search of Immunity draws on Patrick’s research into the ecology and botanical formations of Calton Hill.
+To Those In Search of Immunity draws on P. Staff's research into the ecology and botanical formations of Calton Hill.
 Written, scored and narrated by the artist, the audio melds essay, memoir, spoken

 word, and rhythmic soundscape to examine illness, health, and both the communal and individual body.
 Historical, scientific, and botanical narrative is punctuated, perhaps contaminated by, stories of messy, leaking bodies, weeds, and nocturnal encounters.

-Rooted in Calton Hill’s position as a site for municipal buildings, along with numerous political and scientific monuments, Patrick’s narrative employs the disruptive potential of overgrowing weeds, traveling diseases, bodily fluids and our human contributions to unexpected ecologies.
-Exploring ideas of immunity and the possible effects of ingestion and the constitution of substances on the body, Patrick’s Observer’s Walk reflects social concerns such as: sex, gender and the construction of community.
+Rooted in Calton Hill’s position as a site for municipal buildings, along with numerous political and scientific monuments, P. Staff's narrative employs the disruptive potential of overgrowing weeds, traveling diseases, bodily fluids and our human contributions to unexpected ecologies.
+Exploring ideas of immunity and the possible effects of ingestion and the constitution of substances on the body, P. Staff's Observer’s Walk reflects social concerns such as: sex, gender and the construction of community.

 Sound Engineer: Jules Gimbrone

 Clarinet and Alto Sax Musician: Logan Hone Supervising Sound Editor: Tom Sedgwick

 A limited edition scented print has been created by P. Staff to accompany the commission and is available to buy from Collective's shop.